-It’s an essential truth to social media addicts: any urban adventure is not complete until it has been documented for Instagram, preferably in front of a colorful wall for local flavor.
+It’s an essential truth to social media addicts: no urban adventure is complete until it has been documented for Instagram, preferably in front of a colorful wall for local flavor.
 Los Angeles is home to many such backdrops—the city’s design landscape is dotted with historic street art and buildings painted in vibrant hues.
 So where, exactly, are L.A.’s most oft-photographed walls?
 One could be right around the corner:

-The Paul Smith Wall
+1. The Paul Smith Wall

 This all pink facade belongs to the Paul Smith store in West Hollywood, and it’s the only of its kind.
 Each of the brand’s locations boasts a different graphic design.

 Where to find it: 8221 Melrose Avenue, West Hollywood

 2. The RETNA Wall

 Contemporary artist RETNA creates graffiti murals with unique script across the globe.
 His work appears locally at the West Hollywood Library on San Vicente Boulevard and Craig’s restaurant on Melrose Avenue, among other locations.